 Things to do before 18:

-- Set up a Maryland 529 (to save for college tax free) or Maryland ABLE (to save for disability-related expenses) account for your child.
+- Set up a Maryland 529 (to save for college tax free) or Maryland ABLE (to save for disability-related expenses tax free) account for your child.
+You don’t have to use the plans administered by Maryland, but you do get a tax write-off if you are a Maryland resident.

 - Open a bank account with your child as one of the account holders, with an associated debit card.